andyagdw/task_manager_app/README.md

 1. Create a new task: Easily add new tasks to a database
 2. Update a task: Modify existing tasks as needed
 3. Remove a task: Delete tasks that are no longer relevant
-4. View task(s): Dive into detailed information about specific tasks or get an overview of all tasks.
+4. View task(s): Dive into detailed information about specific tasks or get an overview of all tasks
 5. View deadlines: Stay on top of your deadlines
 6. View priorities: Prioritise tasks based on their importance
 7. View categories: Organise tasks effortlessly into different categories